Multiple AI agents, one repo

 Run multiple AI agents in one repo without collisions.

-RAAV gives multiple coding agents shared product memory, file claims, and branch lanes so parallel work is visible — swimlanes to watch, a review queue, and audit to supervise.
+RAAV gives multiple coding agents shared product memory, file claims, and branch lanes.
+The founder sees parallel work, pending decisions, and completed-run evidence from one board.

 What RAAV gives agents